How Can Medical Factoring Help the Health Industry?

 As mentioned, a major problem that negatively affects the health industry is the time it takes to get payments for insurance coverage.
 Very few claims are met quickly, with the average claim being met after a period of time that can be anything from 30 days to even 120 days.

-The way for medical factoring to work is quite simple.
-It basically provides you with quick payments for the medical claims that you want them for.
-The transaction process is quite simple.
-The first step is assigning your claims to a company offering medical factoring and selling your claims to them as well.
-The company in turn advances funds for your claims and is responsible for holding the claims until they have matured.
+Medical factoring provides your health care practice with quick payments for medical claims.
+The claim is sold to a company offering medical factoring and the company in turn advances funds for your claims.
+The factoring company is responsible for holding the claims until they have matured.
 The transaction process is then completed by the insurer who pays off the claims.

 The normal procedure for the transaction process is usually as follows:

-2. The factoring firm applies in turn by advancing up to 80% of your claim
+- The factoring firm gives your practice an advance of up to 80% of your claim

-4. The firm then rebates the 20% claim that was left
+- The firm then rebates the remainder of the claim that was left minus a small percentage

-The percentages in steps 2 and 4 are subject to factors that include the size of the medical factoring company along with the magnitude of the claims.
+The percentages in steps 2 and 4 are subject to factors that include the size of the medical factoring company along with the amount of the claims.

 What Does Medical Factoring Deal With?

-Medicare and Medicaid happen to be a different kind of health insurance entirely and have a different process when it comes to medical factoring.
+Medicare and Medicaid have a different process when it comes to medical factoring.
 Because they are different from the norm, a lot of medical factoring companies do not offer support for either of them.
 Some do, however, and it is best to contact them and learn how they handle medical factoring for both.

-The advantages of medical factoring happen to be quite obvious and is something that has been mentioned above.
-Basically, they help you fix cash flow problems that arise from slow payments of claims.
-The cash flow problem may seem trivial, but for a small insurance provider it’s something that could change the outlook of their entire year.
-Money not coming in at the proper time with the expenses taking place normally means that you’re lacking the cash injection you need to stay afloat and progress.
+Medical factoring can help your healthcare practice fix cash flow problems that arise from slow payments of claims.
+The cash flow problem may seem trivial, but for a small provider it’s something that could change the outlook of their entire year.
+Money not coming in at the proper time with the expenses taking place normally means that you’re lacking the cash your practice needs to stay afloat and progress.
 One way to make sure that you don’t get bogged down by this impeding lack of money is by using medical factoring.

-Moreover, medical factoring also happens to be quite a flexible solution for your healthcare insurance claims.
+Medical factoring also happens to be a flexible solution for your health care insurance claims.
 You receive claims based on the percentages and the requirements you set for yourself.
 You can modify your claims at any point in time, helping you to grow, shrink, or change your business as you please.
-Moreover, it also allows you to control your cash flow the way you want and have a tight grip on your financials.
-Medical factoring empowers you to control your claims and the money you get from them to a certain degree.
+In addition, it also allows you to control your cash flow the way you want.
+It empowers you to control your claims and the money you get from them to a certain degree.

-Medical factoring can be utilized by almost any single business responsible for billing either government or private healthcare insurance providers.
-Examples of businesses that can utilize medical factoring are as follows:
+Medical factoring can be utilized by almost any health care practice responsible for billing either government or private insurance providers.
+Examples of businesses that can utilize medical factoring are:

 The Medical Factoring You Need

-If you’re looking for a firm to assess your medical factoring needs and provide them the way you want, go for Advanced Funding Group.
-We help you evaluate each and every claim down to the very core and make sure that you get the money you need from it whenever you need it.
+If you’re looking for a top invoice factoring company to assess your medical factoring needs, contact us today.
+We will help you evaluate each and every claim and make sure that you get the money you need, when you need it.